-- intervene to stop unacceptable behavior and to take appropriate steps where required to prevent contact between the complainant and the individual complained of; - take all necessary steps to review and investigate the matter in a timely fashion; - facilitate the resolution of the complaint; and - take the appropriate remedial action to resolve the matter.
+- Intervene to stop unacceptable behavior and to take appropriate steps where required to prevent contact between the complainant and the individual complained of; - Take all necessary steps to review and investigate the matter in a timely fashion and in accordance with the procedures outlined herein; - Facilitate the resolution of the complaint; and - Take the appropriate remedial action to resolve the matter.

-While it is the objective of this policy to resolve discrimination and harassment complaints in a manner that is non-adversarial and rehabilitative, in certain circumstances disciplinary action, up to and including termination, may be warranted.
-In the case of volunteers, appropriate actions may be taken, including but not limited to the exclusion of the volunteers from OLP premises and campaign offices, and in the case of volunteers who are members of the OLP, the imposition of discipline under section 13ii of the OLP Constitution; the nature of such discipline includes but is not limited to suspension or expulsion from any role under the auspices of the OLP.
+While it is the objective of this Policy to resolve discrimination and harassment complaints in a manner that is non- adversarial and rehabilitative, in certain circumstances disciplinary action, up to and including termination, may be warranted.
+In the case of volunteers, appropriate actions may be taken, including but not limited to the exclusion of the volunteers from OLP premises and campaign offices, and in the case of volunteers who are members of the OLP, the imposition of discipline under section 13 of the OLP Constitution; the nature of such discipline includes but is not limited to suspension or expulsion from any role under the auspices of the OLP.